cdzombak/omnifocus-bugs/2014-12-08 Date Parsing.md

 For that GIF, I captured a movie using QuickTime’s screen recorder (http://support.apple.com/en-us/HT201066), then turned it into a GIF with GIF Brewery (http://gifbrewery.com).
 That’s a fiddly way to do it; a simpler, free choice which you could use is LICEcap: http://www.cockos.com/licecap/.

 Thanks,
 Chris

+## My reply

+A few more notes…

+- It turns out this only happens in the Inspector view, not when editing an action in the “central” view.
+(See attached GIF.)
+- Turning off 24-hour time in Language & Region has no effect on this behavior.
+- This is also reproducible on my coworker’s Mac.

+Chris